-‘Huge loss’: Israel’s attack on Gaza kills Palestine football icon Barakat
+‘Huge loss’: Israeli attack on Gaza kills Palestine football icon Barakat

 ‘Sport is part of our resistance’: Palestine football chief Jibril Rajoub

-Barakat, Gaza’s first centurion of goals and one of its top scorers, represented the national team and the Ahly Gaza football club in the local league.
+Barakat, Gaza’s first centurion of goals and one of its top scorers, represented the national team, for whom he appeared three times, and the Ahly Gaza football club in the local league.

 The 39-year-old scored 114 goals and was known as “the legend of Khan Younis” during his long association with the Khan Younis Youth Club, which he captained.
-Barakat also played for several clubs in the occupied West Bank and Jordan, including Al-Wehdat.
+The forward, who was also part of a generation of two-way footballing sides playing both beach and pitch football, played for several clubs in the occupied West Bank and Jordan, including Al-Wehdat, as well as Saudi club Al-Shoala.

+Barakat kept performing when it mattered, and his last goal was in a 1-1 draw against the Shujayea Club at Yarmouk Stadium in Gaza City on August 18 in matchweek two of the Palestinian Premier League.

-The forward’s death was termed a “huge loss for Palestinian football” by Khalid Abu-Habel, a local club footballer.
+His death was called a “huge loss for Palestinian football” by Khalid Abu-Habel, a local club footballer.

 “I played against him,” Abu-Habel, a defender for Khadamat al-Maghazi, told Al Jazeera hours after the legendary striker’s death was confirmed.

 “He was quick and clever.
-A top, top goal-scorer.
+A top, top goal scorer.
 Off the pitch, he was kind and friendly.
 A beloved friend of all.”

-Abu-Habel, who is also a doctor and works at the al-Shifa Hospital in Gaza, said Gaza’s football community has “lost a lot” during the continuing war.
+Abu-Habel, who is also a doctor and works at Al-Aqsa Martyrs Hospital, said Gaza’s football community has “lost a lot” during the continuing war.

 “How many should we lose more?
 The sports community in Gaza is simply collapsing.”

-In the first month of the war that began on October 7, Khalil Jadallah, a Palestinian football commentator and analyst, put together a starting XI of Palestinian players who have died due to Israeli violence.
+In the first month of the war, which began on October 7, Khalil Jadallah, a Palestinian football commentator and analyst, put together a starting XI of Palestinian players who have died due to Israeli violence.

 “It is difficult to know exactly how many have died during this war because of the sheer amount of death,” Jadallah told Al Jazeera five months ago.